 - A. Minor Discipline - 1.
-Within five (5) business days after receiving a Notice of Minor Disciplinary Action, the employee with his/her Union representative may request a meeting with the Senior Manager or his/her designee to review the disciplinary evidence and explore a settlement.
+Within five (5) business days after receiving a Notice of Minor Disciplinary Action, the employee with their Union representative may request a meeting with the Senior Manager or their designee to review the disciplinary evidence and explore a settlement.
 Said meeting shall be held upon request by the Union.
 If the meeting process is abused, however, the matter may be brought to the attention of the Union and/or the Chief of the Labor and Employee Relations Unit for appropriate action. - 2.
 Within ten (10) business days after receiving a Notice of Minor Disciplinary Action, the employee may request a hearing.
 The request for a hearing must be in writing.
 The hearing shall be held within twenty-five (25) business days of the receipt of the request, unless mutually agreed otherwise.
-If no hearing is requested within 10 (ten) business days, the hearing is deemed waived and a Final Notice of Disciplinary Action shall be issued and discipline shall be imposed.

-- 3. The employee may be represented at the hearing by a Union representative designated by the local.
+If no hearing is requested within 10 (ten) business days, the hearing is deemed waived and a Final Notice of Disciplinary Action shall be issued and discipline shall be imposed. - 3.
+The employee may be represented at the hearing by a Union representative designated by the local.
 The Judiciary shall issue a decision and furnish the employee and the Union with a Final Notice of Disciplinary Action within twenty (20) business days after the hearing, or such additional time as may be agreed to by the parties. - 4.
 Any hearing involving discipline shall be conducted and determined by an impartial hearing officer, designated in accordance with this article, who is not personally involved with the facts of the dispute or otherwise involved in a manner that could negatively impact on such officer's ability to be impartial. - 5.
-Hearings shall be conducted in the location where the discipline occurred. - 6.
-Hearings of minor discipline shall be conducted by a local hearing officer.
-Local hearing officers shall be selected by the TCA or his/her designee, or in the case of a Central Office employee, by Counsel to the Administrative Director or his/her designee.
+Hearings shall be conducted in the location where the discipline occurred.
+Hearings may be conducted virtually where both parties agree, or when a public health emergency creates restrictions on inperson meetings.

+6. Hearings of minor discipline shall be conducted by a local hearing officer.
+Local hearing officers shall be selected by the TCA or their designee, or in the case of a Central Office employee, by Counsel to the Administrative Director or their designee.